 a machine, but if you were living in the time of the cave men civilization,

 the first basic lever that was used by cave men to raise a rock out of the ground

 is technically considered a machine.
 And that was made out of out a stick.
 No

-fancy buttons to push or ratchet straps attached or anything like that.
+fancy buttons to push or miles of cord and wire attached or anything like that.
 This

 section of the site though will be dealing with the invention and innovation

 Machine is a word that is derived from the Latin word machina, and it defines